 To donate, [Click here]

-On the 20th of May, 2017, I will be setting off on my first charity bicycle ride for the Cure for MND Foundation.
+On the 20th of May, 2017, I will be setting off on my first charity bicycle ride for the Cure for MND Foundation (now publicly known as FightMND).
 I will be leaving from Spotless Stadium, at first light, and intend to arrive in Melbourne, at the Melbourne Cricket Ground (MCG), on Saturday the 10th of June, in plenty of time for the 12th of June.
 This is the day of Big Freeze 3, which is a major fundraiser for the foundation.

 MND stands for Motor Neurone Disease.
 It is also known as Amyotrophic Lateral Sclerosis (ALS) or Lou Gehrig’s Disease.
 There is currently no cure.
 The Cure for MND Foundation was set up to raise the awareness of the disease, but also to provide funding for research and clinical trials.
 They also provide care to patients by way of arranging access to equipment necessary to maintain independent lives and a level of dignity.